 Les Adams <firstname.lastname@example.org>

-During the exterior shot of the judge; Julia and Pine Hawk opening the front door of the Sheriff's office and entering, we see that behind the door is a corridor with a flight of stairs on the left leading upward.
-In the next shot, an interior shot showing them entering the Sheriff's office through the front door, we see that it is one room, with no sign of any flight of stairs, let alone a corridor.
+During the exterior shot of the judge opening the front door of the Sheriff's office and entering, followed by Julia and Pine Hawk, we see that behind the door is a corridor with a flight of stairs on the left leading upward.
+In the next interior shot, we see them now entering the Sheriff's office through the front door, but that it is one room, with no sign of any flight of stairs, let alone a corridor.
 See more »

 Standard b-movie with nothing special going on within a predictable plot but just enough energy to distract the undemanding b-movie viewer

 Despite claiming self-defence, Steve finds himself in jail with nothing ahead of him but a short drop to the end of a rope.
 When the judge that sentenced him, offers him a way out, Steve suspects he has been set up but has no room to turn the offer down.
 So it happens then that Steve is married to Cheyenne a fiery young woman, whose father's will states that she will inherit nothing unless she marries within so many days.
 With the papers signed, Steve is let out of jail with no knowledge of who his new wife is and quickly finds that he was not pardoned only freed, so a posse of men are after him immediately.
 Steve gets offered a chance to get after his wife and claim his rights as her husband by sinister businessman Parnell and thus he sets of after her wagon train.